Photo above: Local volunteers participate in a service day at House of Hope. (Photo/House of Hope)

 Restoring Dignity in Community

-House of Hope, a warming center serving the Branson area, started by three volunteers who chose to meet a need in a vulnerable situation: it was 2020 and COVID-19 restrictions meant there were not enough warming centers for unsheltered people.
+House of Hope, a warming center serving the Branson, Missouri, area, was started by three volunteers who chose to meet a need in a vulnerable situation.
+It was 2020, and COVID-19 restrictions meant there were not enough warming centers for unsheltered people.
 Two thrift stores came together and transformed their space into a home.

 Meals & Holiday Magic